technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 01/Lab01.md

 - Build an agent from the Copilot Studio and create topics in it.

-- Test the copilot from the Copilot Studio and publish it to the demo web site.
+- Test the agent from the Copilot Studio and publish it to the demo web site.

 - Build an autonomous agent and test it